bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 - <a href="https://github.com/engelberger">Felipe</a> for contributing Weighted Rigid Align, Express Coordinates In Frame, Compute Alignment Error, and Centre Random Augmentation modules!

-- <a href="https://github.com/gitabtion">Heng</a> for pointing out inconsistencies with the paper and pull requesting the solutions

-- <a href="https://github.com/gitabtion">Heng</a> for finding an issue with the molecular atom indices for the distogram loss
+- <a href="https://github.com/gitabtion">Heng</a> for pointing out inconsistencies with the paper and pull requesting the solutions (e.g., finding an issue with the molecular atom indices for the distogram loss)

 - <a href="https://github.com/luwei0917">Wei Lu</a> for catching a few erroneous hyperparameters